fuglaro/remoteVCC/README.md

 ## Dependencies
-### remoteVCCrouter
+### remotevccrouter
 * NodeJS
 * npm
   * express
   * ws
-### remoteVCChost
+### remotevcchost
 TODO TBC

 ## TODO
-1. Create remoteVCChost
+1. Create remotevcchost
 1. Sharing of one window only, but also restricting input events to that window only.
-Probably want a separate command to remoteVCChost
+Probably want a separate command to remotevcchost
 1. Consider a shared-key encryption of the router messaging and signalling.
 For full end-to-end encryption through an untrusted router.